 - Breathe Better

 It may surprise you to learn that chronic stress can lead to unhealthy breathing habits.
 There are several kinds of professionals who can provide guided meditation and/or breathing exercises to help restore your sense of inner balance and clarity, but special instruction is not necessarily required.
 Even taking just a few minutes each day to breathe deeply can help you achieve greater peace of mind.
 Just set a timer, close your eyes and focus on your breathing.

 To get started, try these 3 Breathing Exercises to Fight Stress and Raise Oxygen Levels or look into meditation and breathing classes at your local community center or gym.
 There are even mobile phone apps and instructional videos available online that can help you learn mindful breathing techniques.

-- Eat Relaxing Foods
+- Eat Healthy, Relaxing Foods

 - Move Your Body

-- Tune Up
+- Tune In and Tune Up

-Caregiving isn’t one job; it’s multiple jobs throughout all hours of the day.
-Juggling those tasks in your mind can be overwhelming, even before you actually start doing them.
-The best way to manage this mental laundry list is to get it down on paper.
-Write down your series of to-dos and focus on one task at a time; it's one of the easiest caregiver time management skills.
-Watching those tasks get crossed off throughout the day will help you focus, lower your stress and give you a greater sense of accomplishment.
+Caregiving isn’t just one job; it’s several jobs that must be performed at all hours of the day.
+Sorting out all your responsibilities and how to best handle them can be mindboggling in itself.
+The best way to manage this mental laundry list is to put it down on paper.
+Write down your series of to-dos and make a point of focusing on only one task at a time.
+I believe this is one of the simplest and most useful time-management skills that caregivers can develop.